labermt/CST136SRS01/README.md

 Create an integer range class or struct named "IntRange".

-Create a ctor that accepts: \[lower bound, upper bound) Create a default ctor that has no bounds
+Create a ctor that accepts: \[lower bound, upper bound).
+Create a default ctor is unbound on both upper and lower values.

 Create the default ctor by delgating, default parameters, or default generation.